epoberezkin/poberezkin.com/posts/2020-06-29-modeling-state-machine-dependent-types-haskell-1.md

 github: epoberezkin/elevator-state-machine
 ---

+This post is "literate" haskell (thanks to [markdown-unlit](https://github.com/sol/markdown-unlit)), it can be run on GHC 8.8.3 with `stack run elevator`.

 ## Why?

 The reason to use types to model state transitions is to guarantee the correctness of [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) implementation by the way it is constructed, so that invalid implementations fail to compile.